unterberg-dev/react-classmate/README.md

 export default () => <StyledLucideArrow stroke="3" />
 ```

+⚠️ Having problems by extending third party components, see: [Extending other lib components](#extending-other-lib-components--juggling-with-components-that-are-any)

 Now we can define a base component and extend it with additional styles and classes and pass properties.
 You can pass the types to the `extend` function to get autocompletion and type checking on the way.

 ```tsx